 ||Up to 36 hours

 ||Longest duration in comparison to all the ED drugs

 |Vardenafil and Branded Levitra

 ||Usually recommended for diabetics

 ||Recommended if you need a fast treatmentYou need a fast treatment

-Research suggests that often ED and premature ejaculation (PE) are correlated as both are associated with less favourable experiences.
+ED and PE are often linked to each other as they are both sexual disorders experienced by men.
+They can have similar psychological causes, but it is important to note that ED is not necessarily a direct cause of PE.
 Men who are more anxious about maintaining an erection during sexual intercourse are more likely to form a habit of premature ejaculation.
 The fear of losing an erection could cause you to rush through sexual encounters therefore at risk of PE.
-Pelvic floor exercises, relaxing to reduce your anxiety and opening up and talking about it with your partner can all useful in reducing PE.
+Pelvic floor exercises, relaxing to reduce your anxiety and opening up and talking about it with your partner can all be useful in reducing PE.